 The Viking threat

 In the late 900s, Charles III was the King of France, also known as Charles the Simple1.
 He was the great-grandson of Louis the Pious, Emperor of the West1.
-At the time, he faced internal strife the descendants of Robert the Strong who wanted to wrestle the crown of France from him1.
-At the same time, following many Viking attacks on northern France, including a siege on Paris, Viking leader Rollo wanted to attack once more2.
+At the time, he faced internal strife from the descendants of Robert the Strong who wanted to wrestle the crown of France from him1.
+At the same time, after many Viking attacks on northern France, including a siege on Paris, Viking leader Rollo wanted to attack once more2.

 The battle of Chartres